sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/avro.rst

 Save Avro
 -----------
+This node saves the incoming dataset as Avro File.

 Below is a sample workflow which contains Save Avro processor in Fire Insights.
 It demonstrates the usage of Save Avro node to save incoming dataset in Avro format.